TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/diagnostics/file.mount/storage-diagnostics-files-mount-windows-error5.md

 cloudEnvironments="public"
 />

-# Windows File Mount Error 5
+# Azure Files Windows mount error 5

 <!--issueDescription-->
-If your Azure File Share mount fails with the following error: **_System error 5 has occurred.
+If your Azure file share mount fails with the following error: **_System error 5 has occurred.
 Access is denied_**, please follow the recommended steps below to troubleshoot the problem.

 ## **Recommended Steps**
 ### **Cause 1: Unencrypted communication channel**